chippyash/Strong-Type/README.md

 and ComplexType support the NumericTypeInterface which defines the method

 *  negate(): negate the number - NB Negation is will throw a \BadMethodCallException for WholeInt and NaturalInt types as they cannot be negative
+*  toComplex(): returns a complex real representation of the number (e.g. 2+0i).
+For complex types, simply clones the existing object.

 Additionally, the RationalType supports the RationalTypeInterface: